Dr Mansoureh Rajabitanha

 Her work investigates the intersections between textile, landscape, and architectural design to develop new perspectives on the decorative arts and their broader cultural meanings.
 Mansoureh’s current research expands this inquiry to explore cross-cultural artistic exchanges between Persia, South Asia, and the wider Islamic world, and how these connections inform global art histories.

-At the University of Adelaide, she teaches History and Theory, Designing Research, Research Methods, and Islamic Art of West and South Asia.
+She teaches History and Theory, Designing Research, Research Methods, and Islamic Art of West and South Asia.
 She is passionate about fostering interdisciplinary dialogue between art history, material culture, and architecture, and about connecting historical research with contemporary design thinking.

 Year Citation